accellionapis/api-guide/source/includes/_setup.md

 4. Click on Custom Applications under Client Management.
 5. Click on the + button to add your custom app.
 Further steps below the screenshot.
 ![](../images/navigation-custom-apps.png)
 6. Fill up the Add Custom Application form as per your needs.
-Our example app will use standard OAuth 2.0 Authorization Code flow with refresh token. **NOTE**: If you want to test this app in the playground, be sure to set the Redirect URI to https://%%HOST%%/rest/callback.html
+Our example app will use standard OAuth 2.0 Authorization Code flow with refresh token. **NOTE**: If you want to test this app in the playground, set the Redirect URI to https://%%HOST%%/rest/callback.html
 ![](../images/custom-app-form.png)
 7. Click on the Add Application button.
 Copy and save the Client Application ID and Client Secret Key in a secure location.
 8. Click OK.
 Your custom application is now created and you are ready to start experimenting in the playground.